cardano-foundation/cardano-graphql/docs/qa/README.md

 - Docker v19+
 - docker-compose 1.24+

-## Launch the _mainnet_ snapshot test stack
+## Launch the stack on preferred supported network
 ### Start
 ```
+NETWORK=mainnet docker-compose up
-docker-compose -f test/docker-compose.yml up
+NETWORK=testnet docker-compose up
 ```
-Finding the GraphQL Playground at http://localhost:3100 verifies the env is ready
+The GraphQL Playground can be found at http://localhost:3100

 ### Test
 At this point the [API can be interacted with](../api_consumer/interacting_with_the_api.md), or testing tools aimed at the GraphQL server running at http://localhost:3100/graphql.
 This codebase implements a CI with end-to-end test and CD into a staging environment for both the mainnet and testnet.
 The [test suites](../../src/__test__/tests) are scoped to the GraphQL queries, as defined in the [schema](../../src/schema.graphql), and are required to be passing before new code is merged.

 ### Stop and cleanup
-`docker-compose -f test/docker-compose.yml down -v`
+`docker-compose down -v`

 ### Troubleshooting
-If you have a port clash on the host, change the mapping in the [docker-compose](../../test/docker-compose.yml)
+If you have a port clash on the host, change the mapping in the [docker-compose](../../docker-compose.yml)